ThatoMash/ThatoMash/README.md

 ## Introduction  about Me

 **Name:** Thato Precious
-**Background:** I am an aspiring cloud and front-end developer currently building hands-on skills in AWS and programming.
+**Background:** I am an aspiring cloud  currently building hands-on skills in AWS and programming.
-**Career Goals:** I aim to become a Cloud Practitioner and progress towards a Cloud or DevOps Engineer role.
+**Career Goals:** I aim to become a Cloud Practitioner and progress towards a Cloud  role.

 ##  AWS re/Start Journey